04 Jun How To Build A Successful Online Business

 “The single necessary and sufficient condition for a business is a paying customer.” — Disciplined Entrepreneurship: 24 Steps to A Successful Startup by Bill Aulet (2013)

-Now that you’ve acquired an audience, you need a strategy to turn them into loyal customers and brand ambassadors.
+Now that you’ve acquired an audience for your online business, you need a strategy to turn them into loyal customers and brand ambassadors.

-To be able to convert your website visits into sales, it “must be informative, interactive, simplified and allows visitors to sign up or understand how to use your product/service,” Kojo explained.
+To convert your website visits into sales, it “must be informative, interactive, simplified, and allows visitors to sign up or understand how to use your product/service,” Kojo explained.

-At ConnectMed, Melissa and her team leverage analytics to understand their users and how to deliver better services.
+At ConnectMed, Melissa and her team leverage analytics to understand their users and deliver better services.
 “We have a funnel (site visits > signup > consult) and use event track to quantify where users fall off and session record to qualify why.”
-She says: Basically, pick one metric (for us it’s consults booked) and then understand the funnel to get there and keep optimizing.
+She says: Basically, pick one metric (for us, it’s consults booked) and then understand the funnel to get there and keep optimizing.

 A word on pricing

 In a previous chat, we looked at how you can price your product or service.
-Although the focus is on a different audience, it has valuable insights you can apply.
+Although the focus is on a different audience, it has valuable insights you can apply in pricing your online business.

 At Melissa’s ConnectMed, they started with a higher price point to ensure their product is perceived as quality and then offer a discount on the first one to try.

-But at Interpay, Kojo says their strategy is influenced by market forces.
+But at Interpay, Kojo says market forces influence their strategy.
 “As we have progressed, we have passed on economies of scale to our merchants.”

 4. Review and Refine your process

 “Ideas don’t come out fully formed.” — Mark Zuckerberg

-When you have implemented your model, always review what works and what doesn’t, Melissa says.
+When you have implemented your preferred model, always review what works and what doesn’t, Melissa says.
 “Try to listen to the committed users that love you for determining best-added features.
 Our product development has been iterative — we started with a base telehealth platform and added features based on user feedback.”

-Kojo reiterates that as much as you want to acquire new clients, you must also pay attention to your existing clients.
-“Learn, learn, learn; know what’s trending and stay ahead of curve.”
+Kojo reiterates that you must also pay attention to your existing clients as much as you want to acquire new clients for your online business.
+“Learn, learn, learn; know what’s trending and stay ahead of the curve.”

 How to launch your product or service